-It's much easier to print on fabric than it was a few decades ago when our only option was to iron each piece of fabric onto freezer paper to stabilize it before printing.
-We still use that method, but more options exist now that manufacturers produce treated fabrics that are ready to pop into the printer.
+It's much easier to print on fabric than it was a few decades ago when your only option was to iron each piece of fabric onto freezer paper to stabilize it before printing.
+You can still use that method, but more options exist now that manufacturers produce treated fabrics that are ready to pop into the printer.

 Inkjet manufacturers continue to improve their printer inks, as a growing number of people depend on home printers for fabric printing solutions and paper photographs.

 Pre-treated fabrics are available by the sheet and by the roll, both types in varying sizes.
 Printable fabrics are already backed with rigid materials that make the fabrics sturdy enough to flow through a printer without rippling.
 The backings peel off easily after printing is complete.

 Each manufacturer explains how to print their products and how to treat the fabrics after printing to remove excess ink and make sure the remaining ink is colorfast.

 - Commercial printables are convenient but more expensive than fabrics prepared for printing at home.

 - Commercially prepared fabric sheets are typically designed for inkjet printers, not laser printers.